On this page Skip this page navigation

 If you have questions, email us at actONlitter@ontario.ca.

-- footnote Back to paragraph Based on 2018 residential data from Residential Diversion Rate 2018, Resource Productivity and Recovery Authority, RPRA and 2016 non-residential data from Waste Management Industry Survey: Business and Government Sectors 2018, Oct.
-5, 2018, Statistics Canada.
+- footnote Back to paragraph Based on 2020 residential data from Residential Diversion Rate 2020, Resource Productivity and Recovery Authority (RPRA) and 2018 non-residential data from Waste Management Industry Survey: Business and Government Sectors 2018, Statistics Canada.

-- footnote Back to paragraph Based on 2018 residential data from Residential Diversion Rate 2018, Resource Productivity and Recovery Authority, RPRA.
+- footnote Back to paragraph Based on 2020 residential data from Residential Diversion Rate 2020 and 2020 Datacall, Resource Productivity and Recovery Authority (RPRA) and 2018 non-residential data from Waste Management Industry Survey: Business and Government Sectors 2018, Statistics Canada.

 - footnote Back to paragraph Strategy for a Waste-Free Ontario: Building the Circular Economy.